kleinee/jns/README.md

 cd ~/jns
 ```
 * To increase size of swap_file to 2048MB open `/etc/dphys-swapfile` and change `CONF_SWAPSIZE=100` to `CONF_SWAPSIZE=2048`
+* Reboot for the change to take effect

 ```bash
 sudo vi /etc/